 In a professional setup, you must have heard so many times that you need feedback to improve yourself, your action or your work that you now see it as a cliched argument.
 Feedback indeed is one of the most difficult and delicate processes, more so if a group is involved.
 But does it really work the way we have been hearing for so long?

 The answer is ‘Yes’ it does, but the individual, group or even organization needs to classify the feedback and then qualify them to make it useful.
 Not every feedback is the same, so you need to learn the ‘Art of receiving feedback‘ to make full use of it.
 For those wanting to hone their skills in giving feedback.
-The art of giving feedback is already converted.
+The art of giving feedback is the section you should read.

 It is easy to hurt people with criticism, but false compliments are sometimes more harmful.
 Compliments often make people complacent, while criticism damages our self-esteem and can lead us to make unwise choices.
 The feedback is what helps us improve.